The Survivors (Raven novel): Plot summary

 Piero, who has become friends with Daniel, makes a trip with him to a monastery on the island of San Francesco del Deserto.
 While there, Daniel recognises one of the Franciscan friars as former undergraduate Hugh Balliston (from Places Where They Sing).
 Balliston deeply regrets his actions of 1967 and has become a monk.
 Meanwhile, Lyki and Max have troubles with rich Arabs who play with high stakes in their casino, which means the partners need more money at hand.
 Piero finds an old manuscript from the late 18th century containing part of the story about the Albani family.
 Fielding Gray discovers that the young man in the painting is an Englishman named Humbert FitzAvon.
 After having found another manuscript, Fielding realises that FitzAvon, who in 1797 was hanged by a mob of peasants, was the son of the first Lord Canteloupe.
 He had corrupted the Albani family and married a peasant girl he had gotten pregnant before being killed.
 Fielding realizes that if any male descendants of FitzAvon are alive, one of them is really the rightful Lord Canteloupe.
 With Tom and Piero, Fielding heads to the place where FitzAvon is buried and meets Jude Holbrook, who lives in the area with his mother.
-With the help of Holbrook, the company finds a living male descendant, an little boy named Paolo Filavoni.
+With the help of Holbrook, the company finds a living male descendant, a little boy named Paolo Filavoni.
 No one wants to reveal the secret, since this would mean trouble for Detterling, but Piero eventually tells Lyki.
 Fielding uses the story for a novel, but changes the facts radically.